sohrab-/docs/docs/01-programs/02-candy-machine/10-available-guards/12-redeemed-amount.md

 The **Redeemed Amount** guard forbids minting when the number of minted NFTs for the entire Candy Machine reaches the configured maximum amount.

-This guard becomes more interesting when used with [Guard Groups](/programs/candy-machine/guard-groups) since it allows us to add global minting thresholds to our groups.

 ![CandyMachinesV3-GuardsRedeemedAmount.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsRedeemedAmount.png#radius)

 ## Guard Settings